synaq/api-quick-start/README.md

 When `domain_guid` or `domain_name` are specified, the results will automatically be ordered by the local part of the address in ascending order.
 If descending order is required, set the `sort_descending` flag.

-For a ful and up to datel list of filters and modifiers, as well as pagination options, please see the API documentation tool.
+For a ful and up to date list of filters and modifiers, as well as pagination options, please see the API documentation tool.

 ### Creating a mailbox under a domain